bugs181/PopcornTV/readme.md

 # Project adapted from PopcornTV
-This project is adapted from the PopcornTV project which is now discontinued.
+This project was adapted from the PopcornTV project which is now discontinued.
 Further work on this project will resume to make it compatible with MediaChannel API.

 # What was PopcornTV?